Henry Adams

 Henry Brooks Adams (February 16, 1838 – March 27, 1918) was an American historian and a member of the Adams political family, descended from two U.S. presidents.
 As a young Harvard graduate, he served as secretary to his father, Charles Francis Adams, Abraham Lincoln's ambassador to the United Kingdom.
-The posting influenced the younger man through the experience of wartime diplomacy, and absorption in English culture, especially the works of John Stuart Mill.
+The posting influenced the younger man through the experience of wartime diplomacy and absorption in English culture, especially the works of John Stuart Mill.
 After the American Civil War, he became a political journalist who entertained America's foremost intellectuals at his homes in Washington and Boston.

 During his lifetime, he was best known for The History of the United States of America 1801–1817, a nine-volume work, praised for its literary style, command of the documentary evidence, and deep (family) knowledge of the period and its major figures.
 His posthumously published memoir, The Education of Henry Adams, won the Pulitzer Prize and went on to be named by the Modern Library as the best English-language nonfiction book of the 20th century.

 Early life

 He was born in Boston on February 16, 1838, into one of the country's most prominent families.
-His parents were Charles Francis Adams Sr. (1807–1886) and Abigail Brooks (1808–1889).
+His parents were Charles Francis Adams Sr. (1807–1886) and Abigail Brown Adams (1808–1889).
 Both his paternal grandfather, John Quincy Adams, and great-grandfather, John Adams, one of the most prominent among the Founding Fathers, had been U.S. Presidents.
 His maternal grandfather, Peter Chardon Brooks, was one of Massachusetts' most successful and wealthiest merchants.
 Another great-grandfather, Nathaniel Gorham, signed the Constitution.

+Adams attended the Dixwell School, where he was one of the very first students.
 After his graduation from Harvard University in 1858, he embarked on a grand tour of Europe, during which he also attended lectures in civil law at the University of Berlin.

 In his 50s, he was initiated into the Phi Kappa Psi fraternity as an honorary member at the 1893 Columbian Exposition by Harris J. Ryan, a judge for the exhibit on electrical engineering.
 Through that organization, he was a member of the Irving Literary Society.